Roku, Inc.

 ROKU

-Roku operates a leading streaming platform in the entertainment industry.
+Roku is a leading TV streaming platform operating in the digital entertainment industry.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily